 Hours & Transportation

 Different companies operate on different schedules; sometimes employees within the same company maintain different schedules from each other.
 You should ask your employer what the standard working hours are and take note of whether hours are flexible or if they fluctuate based on company need.
-You should always be training a minimum of 32 hours per week.
-There is no maximum number of hours, but since this is not ordinary employment, you should not be asked to perform your trainee functions for more than 40-45 hours per week.
-If your employer suggests that you may need to train more than 45 hours/week, please contact InterExchange immediately.
+You should always be interning a minimum of 32 hours per week.
+There is no maximum number of hours, but since this is not ordinary employment, you should not be asked to perform your intern functions for more than 40-45 hours per week.
+If your employer suggests that you may need to intern more than 45 hours/week, please contact InterExchange immediately.

 It is helpful to prepare for your arrival by having some understanding of the company culture before you start.
 Ask your supervisor if there is anything you should know about the office environment.
 Some companies are more casual, while other companies may be very structured and strict about office behavior.
 Understanding the culture of the work environment will help prepare you for how you should behave and how to dress–whether you will need casual, business casual or formal business attire.
 Check out our blog post on Workplace Professionalism to ensure you're prepared to integrate into American business culture.

-When making the big decision to train in the U.S., consider all aspects of your offer before accepting.
+When making the big decision to intern in the U.S., consider all aspects of your offer before accepting.
 To ensure you have the necessary information, request an offer letter that outlines the terms of your employment at the company and includes basic compensation information as well as any benefits the employer has offered to you.

 Having all these details confirmed before you arrive will minimize any miscommunications and make your experience that much more successful!